 So what’s next?

-By his third birthday, Baby will probably have all of his baby teeth in – hooray!
+By their third birthday, Baby will probably have all of their baby teeth in – hooray!
 Baby teeth will generally start falling out between the ages of 4 and 7, and big, adult teeth will grow in their place.

 It’s important to start working to keep babies’ teeth clean as soon as they have even one.
 Even with regular tooth-cleaning, it’s important to make sure your little one follows a regular schedule of dentist’s appointments.
 Many dentists recommend visits every 6 months, but you should speak to Baby’s dentist after those first teeth erupt to determine how often he or she will want Baby to come in for a visit.